kristenphan/acn-arif-webarprototype-UT-thesis/README.md

-# ACN WebAR Prototype
+# WebAR Prototype + AR Implementation Framework
-This repository stores the source code of the WebAR prototype developed by Kristen Phan (kristen.phan@accenture.com).
+This repository stores the outputs of Kristen Phan's internship (kristen.phan@accenture.com):
+1. WebAR prototype: AR running directly in a web browser; deployed on an AWS serverless architecture; helps monitor the health of houseplant through the use of an AR dashboard with real-time data from soil moisture sensor and watering history records.
+2. AR Implementation Framework: guides the design and implementation of AR solutions so that ACN can deliver many AR solutions to come, not just a single WebAR prototype that Kristen's built.

 ## HOW TO DEPLOY THE APPLICATION?
 1. Create an AWS account and IAM user profile